seb-patron/archived-seb-patron.github.io/_posts/2018-11-09-santa-gdpr.markdown

 The verdict?
 Well first off, for a dude who breaks and enters into millions of homes once per year, Santa is really good at following GDPR law.
 Second, if I were startup I would try reorganizing as a religious organization.
 A good startup is already [supposed to be a cult][startup-cult], so it shouldn't be that hard to add a religious component in too.

-Closing thoughts: I need to find a new hobby.

 <div class="">
     <img class="col three" src="{{ site.baseurl }}/assets/img/posts/santa-gdpr/naughty-nice-slaneconz_large.jpg" alt="" title="Santa watching us"/>